-Also, Millennials are more committed to travel.
-When recently surveyed, those Millennials who are 30 years old and younger, reported taking on average 4.3 vacations annually, more than any other age group.
+Millennials are more committed to travel.
+When recently surveyed, Millennials that are 30 and under say they take on average 4.3 vacations every year.
+This is more than any other generation!
 Baby Boomers reported taking slightly more than 3 trips annually, and Gen Xers (from the early 1960s to the early 1980s) reported taking at least 3 vacations a year.

 Because they want to see the world and have new experiences, new timeshare owners are nearly 10 years younger than traditional timeshare owners.
 And this gap is only going to close in more to the younger crowds.

 With ride-sharing, AirBNBs and convenient travel services, Millennials aren’t as into the “cookie-cutter” vacation as their elders.
 They like to experience vacations, not simply go on one.
 Of course, relaxing on the beach with a drink in hand is appealing to almost everyone.
 However, you can most likely find the Millennials snorkeling nearby or parasailing along the shore.

 Are They Buying Timeshare?

 Millennials don’t place as much value on ownership.
 They tend to see more value in easy access to a place than on the ownership as a whole.
 By purchasing a timeshare, Millennials can still take that quality vacation, but not have to fully invest in a second home.

 Since their so tech-savvy, they have no issues doing proper research before they buy.
 In fact, nearly ¾ of Millennials extensively research the product online before purchasing.
 They also don’t have a problem trying a product before they actually buy it.
 According to ARDA, 42% of new timeshare owners experience timeshare by renting before buying.
 Since Millennials are known as “information seekers,” it’s rare that they would ever make a large decision without consulting Google or social media first.